 One of the most important parts of being a doctor is communicating with your patients.
 Even diagnosing and treating patients relies on communication with them to find out what they need.
 Any specialty you choose will have some degree of patient interaction.

 If you’ve been a patient before – and I’m sure that we all have – you’ll know what I mean when I say that communication is important.
 None of us like being left in the dark.
-None of us want a doctor who can’t sympathize with us.
-None of us want to be treated inconsiderately while we’re suffering.
+None of us wants a doctor who can’t sympathize with us.
+None of us wants to be treated inconsiderately while we’re suffering.
 Sometimes we interact with patients on some of the worst days of their lives, so the least we can do is lighten the load of those days as much as we can.

 What is the Doctor-Patient Relationship?

-The doctor-patient relationship starts the moment the patient walks in.
+The physician-patient relationship starts the moment the patient walks in.
 That patient becomes your responsibility.
 We all have our own ways of interacting with people, and similarly, there are different ways of approaching patients.
 Some specialties even have their own approach to patient communication.
 But no matter what your approach is, there are essentials all medical practitioners need to master:

 - Informed consent